Haroenv/aliasmanager/README.md

 aliasmanager
 ===

-aliasdoctor helps you diagnose your alias usage, and answer the following questions:
+aliasmanager helps you diagnose your alias usage, and answer the following questions:
 - What alias should I add to my dotfiles?
 - What alias should I shorten?